fenago/python-minicourses/Machine-Learning-REST-API/README.md

 <h4>Step 5 </h4>

 !!!Important!!!

-make sure that flask server is up and running we disscussed in part1 !!!!!!!!!!!!!!!
+- Make sure that flask server is up and running we disscussed in part 1.
+- Also, update `RestClientAngularWeb\src\app\app.component.ts` line no **25** with `public-ip` on which jupyterLab is running.
+Use`localhost` if you running jupyterLab container locally.
+We will send rest call to flask api from the angular application.

+!!!!!!!!!!!!!!!